timothydeblock/SEBT/README.md

 This is a repository for my Social Engineering for Blue Team presentation and workshop.
 The links on this page include books, blogs, podcasts, talks, and other resources.

-## My security conference schedule:
+## My security conference speaking and workshop schedule:
 * [BSides Indy](http://bsidesindy.org/) - March 10, 2018
 * [BSides Nashville](https://bsidesnash.org/) - April 14, 2018 (alternate speaker)
 * [Converge and BSides Detroit](https://www.convergeconference.org/) - May 10 - 12, 2018 - Workshop